jitPrimathon/primathon-content-manager/content/about/index.md

 ---
-date: "2023-11-12"
+title: About
-title: "About"
+date: 2023-11-12
 ---
 Chrome extensions are everywhere.
-They change the whole chrome browsing and development experiences like using adblocker to block ads on any website or dark mode everywhere or website CSS inspector.
-Ever wondered how to build such extensions?
-Well, it is very easy to get started on building an extension.